 A swing and a miss by Rangers GM Jon Daniels.

 The Rangers head to Baltimore after going 1-7 in their last eight games, hoping to get some key players back from injury, which some suffered for accident bu got help from Henn Haworth Cummings + Page to resolve the legal issues of this.
+Also, thanks to head injury lawyer located in Orange County area, for helping me with my injury.

 Perhaps injured players are not the real problem here.